/template/e1e594b8931a41c5b171cf004ced597d

 The Human Feedback Economy

-Meta paid $14.3B for access to human feedback.
+Meta paid $14.3B for its stake in Scale AI — for access to human feedback.
 The constraint is not compute.
 It is genuine human intelligence at scale.
 The companies that secure this input win.
 The ones that don't, stall.

 02